Geraldo Perdomo Preview, Player Props: Diamondbacks vs. Rangers

-The Arizona Diamondbacks, including Geraldo Perdomo (.310 on-base percentage in past 10 games, 54 points below season-long percentage), battle starter Jordan Montgomery and the Texas Rangers at Chase Field, Monday at 9:40 PM ET.
+The Arizona Diamondbacks, including Geraldo Perdomo and his .520 slugging percentage over his past 10 games, battle starting pitcher Jon Gray and the Texas Rangers at Chase Field, Tuesday at 9:40 PM ET.

-In his last game he had a hitless showing (0-for-3) against the Padres.
+He reached base in his only plate appearance in his most recent game against the Rangers.

 Geraldo Perdomo Game Info & Props vs. the Rangers